kopia/kopia/site/content/docs/Installation/_index.md

 EOF
 ```

->By default the **stable** channel provides official stable releases.
+>By default, the **stable** channel provides official stable releases.
 If you prefer you can also select **testing** channel (which also provides release candidates and is generally stable) or **unstable** which includes all latest changes, but may not be stable.

-Finally install Kopia or KopiaUI:
+Finally, install Kopia or KopiaUI:

 ```shell
 sudo yum install kopia